 The survey reveals that 48% of hiring managers in the United States (U.S.) report increased company turnover.
 This percentage has risen from 44% since late 2021, indicating a persistent retention problem.

 It is estimated that the cost of employee turnover can range from 40-400% of an employee’s annual salary.
-The total cost of turnover includes money, time and other hidden costs, which when combined, are often much more substantial than expected.
+The total cost of turnover includes money, time, and other hidden costs, which are often much more substantial than expected.

 Studies on the cost of employee turnover are all over the board.